Cell Phones - A Great Question!

 Two important things to know about using cell phones in the U.S.

-Second: Basically all plans will include Unlimited Talk & Text.
+Second: All plans include Unlimited Talk & Text.
 Data plans are based on how much you need.
 International calling is always extra -- most students don't get this option on their American plan.

-Verizon has the best coverage most everywhere, but it also costs more than AT&T.
+Verizon has the best coverage most everywhere, but it costs more than AT&T. (If you search carefully, and if your phone is compatible, there are Verizon vendors that are cheaper.)

-If you bring your own phone, be sure it's a newer recognized brand phone.
-Also, 3 gig phones are becoming harder to activate so they may not work.
-Be sure it's unlocked.
+If you bring your own phone, be sure it's a newer recognized brand phone, at least 4G.
+And be sure it's unlocked.

 ===========================